varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 `JoinSql`

 the `JoinSql` function allows the addition of join statements to the generated source query.
 This is useful for gathering additional data into the query, either for adding columns or for allowing additional filter conditions.
-A common use case is for Business Keys to be joined in when modelling a Data Vault on Business Keys rather than technical keys.
+A common use case is for Business Keys to be joined in when modeling a Data Vault on Business Keys rather than technical keys.

 In the trial process there are 2 derived tables that use the `JoinSql` function to derive different types of addresses and maintaining them as separate entities in the staging layer and Data Vault.